otrecoding/OTRecod.jl/README.md

                               norme=0,
                               percent_closest=0.2)

-  Run one given method on a given number of data files of a given directory The data files must be the only files with extension ".txt" in the directory path: name of the directory nbfiles: number of files considered, 0 if all the data files are tested norme : 1 or 2, norm used for distances in the space of covariates (see runallmethods for the description of other parameters)
+  Run one given method on a given number of data files of a given directory.
+The data files must be the only files with extension ".txt" in the directory.

+ - `path`   : name of the directory

+ - `method` : `group` or `joint`

+ - `maxrelax`: maximum percentage of deviation from expected probability masses

+ - `lambda_reg`: coefficient measuring the importance of the regularization term

+ - `nbfiles`: number of files considered, 0 if all the data files are tested

+ - `norme`  : 0, 1 or 2, norm used for distances in the space of covariates

+ - `percent_closest`: percent of closest neighbors taken in the computation of the costs (both distance and regularization related)

+ - `observed`: if nonempty, list of indices of the observed covariates; this allows to exclude some latent variables.
 ```

 Copyright © 2019 Jeremy Omer <jeremy.omer@insa-rennes.fr>.